What is a god shot? Like, what’s the meaning of “god shot” in espresso. Or coffee.

 If you’re interested in making a God Shot or simply just a bit curious about this whole ‘espresso’ thing then read on for some tips and tricks and info to make your mouth water.

 Ah, the elusive God Shot.
 A term shrouded in mystery.
 You might hear the words, spoken softly, from the passing breath of an awestruck barista.
 Or see the term, mentioned reverently, on the 63rd page of a diehard coffee forum thread.
 So what is it?

-I’m going to go over what is, for me, the three different ways that people use the phrase god shot .
+I will attempt to pluck the spikes of this issue by going to go over what is, for me, the three different ways that people use the phrase god shot .

 The classic definition is that a God Shot is a pull of espresso that is, objectively, a perfect 10.
 We’re talking the absolute best of the best, perfect conditions and perfect equipment, all the planets have aligned etc.

 To make a classic god shot the conditions need to be absolutely on point.
-We’re talking an A* espresso machine, high quality espresso coffee beans, top tier grinder.
+We’re talking an A* espresso machine, high-quality espresso coffee beans, top-tier grinder.
 The works.
-All this equipment must be setup by a pro and the pull must be done by someone who knows exactly what they’re doing.
+All this equipment must be set up by a pro and the pull must be done by someone who knows exactly what they’re doing.

 One final point, this definition is probably where the term originated.